renukabodduru/NatuRAG/README.md

 This project is deployed in the streamlit cloud ,so you can access this from your mobile or destkop using link https://naturag-ksn9e8fakqusknlc76qrr9.streamlit.app/
+Instructions:
+Install all the requirements and create an environment for running the LLM's

 Best suits for--->
 Companies,